it9tst/tab-writer/README.md

 ```
 Linux, Windows adn MacOS environments should both work.

+### Use

+Run main.py and follow the instruction.

 ### Applications

-There are two applications and you can find the code at the top right
+There are two applications and you can find the code at the top right.

 ### License